What is a Wheat Allergy? What is gluten sensitivity?

 Foods that Could Contain Wheat or Gluten

 For help with your (or your child’s) wheat allergy or gluten sensitivity, call NYASC today @ 212-686-4448.
 Our allergists can help you find relief for your nasal and sinus problems, asthma, ear, nose, and throat (ENT) symptoms, respiratory allergies, and skin conditions.
-We have access to the latest testing and treatment, and we offer convenient asthma and allergy clinics throughout New York City: Murray Hill, Midtown, UWS, Chelsea, and Queens.
+We have access to the latest testing and treatment, and we offer convenient asthma and allergy clinics throughout NYC: Murray Hill, Midtown, UWS, Chelsea, and Queens.
 We see pediatric and adult patients from all over the New York City metropolitan area, including Manhattan, Brooklyn, Queens, Staten Island, and the Bronx.
 And our doctors and specialists want to help!
 212-686-4448